t4qjXH8N/ioBroker.lirc/README.md

 This is an [ioBroker](https://github.com/ioBroker/ioBroker) to control infrared remotes through an existing [LIRC](http://www.lirc.org/) daemon.

 ## Setup
-Setup the LIRC daemon for listening.
+Setup the LIRC daemon for listening on network.

 ## Donation
 If this project helped you to reduce developing time, you can give me a cup of coffee or a bottle of beer via PayPal(chvorholt@gmail.com) :-)